YiWanKuai/PSA_YiWanKuai/Docs/DeveloperGuide.md

 # How to do things

 To make something respond to a touch, you can add an Event Trigger or a Button component.
 Using Event Trigger, add a New Event Type, select the current object you want to call a function on, then choose a function to call from the scripts in the object.
 Note that the function to be called must be public.
+ALWAYS set scale mode to "scale with screen size" whenever possible (usually in Canvas for UI elements)

+# Testing the game on Android

+Follow steps in this link https://unity3d.com/learn/tutorials/topics/mobile-touch/building-your-unity-game-android-device-testing